Ryan-Naidoo-05/Ryan-Naidoo-05/README.md

 ---

-⭐ **Fun Fact**: I’m currently obsessed with [low level programming and learning how to use pointers in C!].
+⭐ **Fun Fact**: I’m currently obsessed with artifical intelligence and large language models!

 <!---
 Ryan-Naidoo-05/Ryan-Naidoo-05 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.